reframe-hpc/reframe/docs/config_reference.rst

    As soon as a performance test is finished, ReFrame will log its performance on the standard output immediately.
    This option controls at which verbosity level this info will appear.

-   For a list of available log levels, refer to logging configuration's |log_level|_.
+   For a list of available log levels, refer to the :attr:`~config.logging.level` logger configuration parameter.

    .. versionadded:: 4.0.0

-.. js:attribute:: .general[].remote_detect
+.. py:attribute:: general.remote_detect

    :required: No
    :default: ``false``